‘Just too darn old:’ Sanders, Biden confront age concerns

 Polling has suggested that a significant number of Americans believe a candidate in his or her late 70s is too old to be president.
 If elected, Sanders would take office having already exceeded the average U.S. life expectancy of 78.6 years, according to data from the Centers for Disease Control and Prevention’s National Center for Health Statistics.
 Biden would be just a few months away.

 While Biden, the former vice president, has often laughed off questions about his age, the issue is one that Sanders has been forced to confront more directly as he returned to Iowa this week.
-Sanders, a senator from Vermont, is traveling with his wife and campaign manager, whose responsibilities include ensuring that he take modest precautions not to over-exert himself, takes daily walks of at least half an hour with no phone calls and sticks to a healthier diet.
+Sanders, a senator from Vermont, is traveling with his wife and campaign manager, whose responsibilities include ensuring that he take modest precautions not to overexert himself, takes daily walks of at least half an hour with no phone calls and sticks to a healthier diet.

 “He wants to run,” said campaign manager Faiz Shakir, who said he would likely accompany Sanders on the campaign trail for the next month.
 “Our job is to make sure he knows he’s in a marathon, not a sprint.”